coysellers/coysellers-re-photo/content/pages/index.md

           We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's talk](/contact/).
+    - type: intro_section
+      section_id: intro
+      title: >-
+          Hi!
+I'm a real estate photographer based in Nashille, T.
+      content: >-
+          We are a brand and design practice.
+We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
+[Let's talk](/contact/).
+      image: images/intro/self-portrait.jpg
     - type: portfolio_section
       section_id: latest-projects
       layout_style: tiles